MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Revoke-MgBetaUserDriveRootPermissionGrant.md

 ## SYNOPSIS
 Revoke access to a [listItem][] or [driveItem][] granted via a sharing link by removing the specified [recipient][] from the link.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Revoke-MgUserDriveRootPermissionGrant](/powershell/module/Microsoft.Graph.Users.Actions/Revoke-MgUserDriveRootPermissionGrant?view=graph-powershell-v1.0)

 ## SYNTAX